 PLANTING TULIPS FOR LANDSCAPES VS. PLANTING TULIPS AS A FLOWER FARMER

-When you’re landscaping with tulips, you’ll want to plant them relatively spaced apart in clumps so they grow in a more visually natural way.
+When landscaping with tulips, you’ll want to plant them relatively spaced apart in clumps so they grow in a more visually natural way.
 However, if you’re growing tulips for cut flowers, you’ll want to plant the bulbs as close as possible in rows without having them touch.
 Some cut flower growers refer to this as “egg carton” spacing.

-Whether you’re planting tulips as a flower farmer or for a landscape, you’ll need to plant your bulbs in the fall to ensure spring blooms!
+Whether planting tulips as a flower farmer or for a landscape, you’ll need to plant your bulbs in the fall to ensure spring blooms!

 STEPS FOR PLANTING TULIPS FOR CUT FLOWERS